whitneyburton/portfolios/students/1508/jhun-de-andres/20160311-jhun-de-andres-m4.markdown

 ### Protocol

-1. DTR Notes (they're in my notebook things sit in with me when I write them down.)
+1. DTR Notes (they're in my notebook things sit better with me when I write them down.)
 2. [Blog Posts](https://medium.com/@joshuajhun)
 3. Feedback from a project (I was paried with Aaron for every project since Pivot)